|

 022/039 |

-During the past 24 hours, solar activity was low.
-Six active sunspot regions were on the visble disk with no M-class and above flares produced.
-The solar wind speed maintained at about 590 km/s and the geomagnetic field was quiet to unsettled. |
+During the past 24 hours, solar activity was high.
+Eight active sunspot regions were on the visble disk with 6 M-class flares produced from AR4246.
+The solar wind speed maintaind at about 400 km/s.
+The geomagnetic field was quiet to unsettled. |

-Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to be at active levels on 8 Sep and quiet to unsettled on 9-10 Sep due to the continuous effect of the recurrent coronal hole high speed stream. |
+Within the next three days, solar activity is expected to be mainly moderate.
+The geomagnetic field will reach active levels on 18 Oct due to the effects of several CMEs from 13-15 Oct, and is expected to reach active to minor storm levels on 19-20 Oct as the arrival of a recurrent coronal high speed stream. |

 |